222ridepegasus/kiekelly/posts/ux-ui-instagram-accounts-to-follow-part-1.md

 There's not doubt about it, Figma is the greatest invention of the last 20 years.
 So, what better way for modern attention-drifting brains to learn the tool than a series of bite-sized videos, courtesy of British UX/UI Designer Zander Whitehurst.

 As his 150,000+ follower count suggests, Zander's pretty much cornered the market here.
-I learnt quite a few tricks, and even if not always relevant his infectious, if cheesy, energy is compelling.
+I learnt quite a few tricks, and even if videos are not always relevant, the infectious, if cheesy, energy is compelling.

 Follow Zander at [instagram.com/zanderwhitehurst/](https://www.instagram.com/zanderwhitehurst/ "https://www.instagram.com/zanderwhitehurst/") and also check out his recently launched school of UX/UI [www.memorisely.com](https://www.memorisely.com "https://www.memorisely.com").